![]() |

 It requires an SVD-110 as the base on which it slides, and a WM-200 for setting the angle.

-The files for making this jig are below:
+The files for making the base jig are below:

-Note that there are alignment marks in the top part to help with ensuring the pen mill's cutters are aligned correctly.
+Note that there are witness marks in the top part to help with ensuring the pen mill's cutters are aligned correctly.